Skip to content

 Challenge

-Copenhagen’s rapid urbanisation and its ambitious goal to become carbon-neutral by 2025 presented a unique challenge: how to manage the city’s growing waste while addressing the increasing demand for renewable energy.
+Copenhagen’s rapid urbanisation and its ambitious climate goals to presented a unique challenge: how to manage the city’s growing waste while addressing the increasing demand for renewable energy.
 CopenHill, also known as Amager Bakke, blends industrial efficiency with urban recreation.
 Designed by Bjarke Ingels Group (BIG), the combined heat and power waste-to-energy plant processes waste from households and businesses, converting it into clean energy.

 Solution